TrevCan/rss-moi/README.md

 *[view](/media/demo.gif) in action!*

+# features
+- works with almost any URLs you can share!
+- can fetch feeds form remote url.
+- can automatically copy from clipboard.
+- set default feed.
+- choose which articles to read and open them.

 # install
 - Make sure you have enabled the *untrusted shortcuts* option in `Settings -> Shortcuts`.
 - Make sure to have the [dependencies](#dependencies) installed.